 The drive contains a cost-effective internal input filter which gives a reduction of about 30dB in the level of emission at the supply terminals.
-It provides compliance with EN 61800-3 for the second environment, unrestricted distribution, for motor cable lengths not exceeding 10m, with the use of a ferrite ring at the output.
+For the 200V and 400V models it provides compliance with EN 61800-3 for the second environment, unrestricted distribution, for motor cable lengths not exceeding 10m, with the use of a ferrite ring at the output.